 Opening November 20 2025

-Discover Little Depraved Felons: The Boys of Point Puer, a new interactive exhibition at the Port Arthur Historic Site.
+Experience Little Depraved Felons: The Boys of Point Puer, a new interactive exhibition at the Port Arthur Historic Site.

-Step inside the world of the Point Puer boys, the first purpose-built juvenile prisoners in the British Empire.
+Step inside the world of the Point Puer boys, the first purpose-built juvenile prison in the British Empire.
 Follow their journey from crimes in Britain to the voyage to Point Puer, and explore their daily lives – what they ate, their work, punishments, and routines.

 Along the way, meet Humphrey Sherriff, William Timothy Driscoll, and William Pearson, three convict boys with very different lives, crimes, and outcomes.